USA Privacy NoticeDownload the PDF Version Download

 - Workers’ Compensation: We can release your health information to your employer to the extent necessary to comply with Alabama law relating to workers’ compensation or other similar programs.

 - Appointment Reminders/Treatment Alternatives: We may use and disclose health information to contact you as a reminder of an appointment for treatment or medical care.
-We may use and disclose health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.
+We may use and disclose health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you and to provide case management or care coordination.

 - Marketing: We may use or disclose your health information to make a marketing communication to you that occurs in a face-to-face encounter with us or which concerns a promotional gift of nominal value provided by us.